 Where shown on the Contract Plans, Same-Day Stabilization shall be utilized to reduce the movement of soils once they are exposed by the Contractor's operations.
-Same-Day Stabilization is to be implemented after the initial perimeter controls are in place and concurrently with the Contractor's daily operations.
-In this case, the work zone must be left in such condition that the grading areas disturbed that day, are stabilized, and measures are in place to control sediment laden stormwater.
+Same-Day Stabilization is to be implemented after the initial perimeter controls are in place and concurrently with the Contractor's daily operations as directed by the Engineer.
+In this case, the work zone must be left in such condition that the grading areas disturbed that day, are stabilized, and measures are in place to control sediment laden stormwater runoff to the satisfaction of the Engineer.

-The Engineer may also direct the Contractor to provide Same-Day Stabilization to critical disturbed areas where there is a risk that sediment laden runoff may occur.
-When directed by the Engineer, Same-Day Stabilization of specified areas shall commence the same day as directed and shall be completed no later than 24 hours after receipt of such direction.
+The Engineer may also direct the Contractor to provide Same-Day Stabilization to critical disturbed areas where there is a risk of sediment laden runoff occurring.
+When directed by the Engineer, Same-Day Stabilization of specified areas shall be placed at the locations specified by the Engineer and once the Contractor's activities are completed for the work day.